Category: Featured Article

 Staging Area

 Ideally, the staging area should be identified and prepared prior to the spray day.
-Select a staging area for filling, take-off and landing that is safe for the operator, crew and equipment.
-Drones should never fly over, or too close to busy roads.
+Select and clear a location for filling, take-off and landing that is safe for the operator, crew and equipment.

 • The staging area should present clear lines of sight and support efficient operations.